-Eco experience: Visitors will be able to continue their getaway by replacing a sight-seeing tour on the bustling roads with a self-driven boat ride.
+Eco experience: You will be able to continue your getaway by replacing a sight-seeing tour on the bustling roads with a self-driven boat ride.
 Passing Little Venice, Regent’s Park and through to Camden Lock, the Go Boat offers a fun and traffic-free way to explore London’s sights – there’s even a picnic table to enjoy a bite along the way.
-Alternatively, visitors can see conservation in action at London Zoo, located in the heart of Regent’s Park.
+Alternatively, see conservation in action at London Zoo, located in the heart of Regent’s Park.

-Future passengers on the Night Riviera Sleeper train can choose from single or double occupancy cabins, complete with comfy bunks, handy storage and a complimentary breakfast.
+The Night Riviera Sleeper train comes with the choice of single or double occupancy cabins, complete with comfy bunks, handy storage and a complimentary breakfast.
 Alternatively, there’s the option to skip the cabin and book a single seat, for a budget-friendly experience without the frills.
 All options are best booked in advance to grab them at the lowest price.
-Passengers can also enjoy the on-board lounge bar, complete with a range of drinks and light bites.
+You can also enjoy the on-board lounge bar, complete with a range of drinks and light bites.

 Restrictions on travel to and around Britain are in place due to Covid-19.
 You are encouraged to always check individual websites for the latest information, as details are subject to change.